- How is breast cancer treated?

 Drugs used to change hormone levels

 Aromatase inhibitors (AIs): The ovaries make most of the body’s estrogen before menopause.
 After menopause, a small amount of estrogen is made in fat tissue.
 These drugs stop the fat tissue from making estrogen.
 They only lower estrogen levels if the ovaries aren’t working (like after menopause).
-In women who have gone through menopause, AIs are the main drugs used to reduce the chance of hormone receptor-positive breast cancer from coming back.
-They can be used instead of tamoxifen or after a couple of years of tamoxifen treatment.
+They can only be used in women who haven’t gone through menopause if a drug to turn off the ovaries (a LHRH analog, see below) is used as well.
+For women who have gone through menopause, AIs are the main drugs used to reduce the chance of hormone receptor-positive breast cancer from coming back.
 They are also used to treat advanced breast cancer.
 These drugs are taken daily as pills.

-The most common side effect of AIs is muscle and/or joint pain.
-This sometimes gets better if the patient is switched to another AI.
+The most common side effects of AIs are hot flashes and muscle and/or joint pain.
+This muscle and joint pain sometimes gets better if you are switched to another AI.
 Because they remove estrogens from the body, AIs can cause bone thinning which can cause bones to break.
-If women can’t take AIs because of side effects, they are usually switched to tamoxifen to complete 5 years of hormone treatment.
+If you can’t take AIs because of side effects, you will likely be switched to tamoxifen to complete 5 years of hormone treatment.

 Surgery to change hormone levels